dushyant7917/Analog-Stop-Watch-APP/README.md

 # Analog-Stop-Watch

+This repositary contains the source code and apk file for an android application.
-This app works as an analog stop watch.
+The app works as an analog stop watch.
 Just install the apk file in your android and start using it.